 - Agree on a topic outline, roles and a project timeline with the employer and your supervisor

+As a student you have ample opportunity to get involved in various work, both paid and unpaid.
 Many students have supervised professional training as a mandatory or optional part of their education.
 Many do this as summer work.
 Others travel abroad.
 This gives valuable professional experience and network before you finish your degree.

 Another great way to gain practical experience is through one of the many student organizations at NTNU.
 They will allow you to get more involved in culture, media, humanitarian work, politics and of course your own field of study.

 In Norway, practical experience is highly valued among many employers, even if it is not directly relevant for the position or your academic background.
 It gives you the chance to prove that you can deliver on a given task, and references to back this up.